Introduction

 Example:

-Without priority, the model may produce an unrealistic compromise.
+Without priority labels, the AI may produce unrealistic compromises.

 Warning: The “Empty Set” Trap